Awards & Grants

 The JGS Fellowship for Photography is a $8,000 cash grant open to New York State photography artists living and working outside of New York City.
 The support for this funding is provided by The Joy of Giving Something (JGS).
 The JGS Fellowship for Photography will be integrated into the NYSCA/NYFA Artist Fellowship Photography category in the 2022 and 2025 cycles.

-The Ryan Hudak LGBTQ+ Playwright Award is an annual $10,000 cash grant awarded to one (1) New York State-based playwright who self-identifies as LGBTQ+.
-The Award, which honors the life and work of playwright Ryan Hudak, will be open to playwrights who live in New York State, including those who live within the five boroughs of New York City.
+The Ryan Hudak LGBTQ+ Dramatic Writing Award is an $8,000 cash grant to be awarded to one (1) New York State-based playwright or screenwriter who self-identifies as LGBTQ+.
+The Award, which honors the life and work of playwright Ryan Hudak, will be open to practicing playwrights or screenwriters who live in New York State, including those who live within the five boroughs of New York City.

 Recharge New Surrealist Prize